goodbyekansas/nedryglot/docs/src/rust/override.md

 # Overriding the Rust Version

-`base.languages.rust` exposes the function `overrideRust` to change the build/lint tools.
+`base.languages.rust` exposes the function `mkRustToolset` to change the build/lint tools.
 This function takes a number of required arguments to override the specific tools.
 The non-overriden tools are the following: